Were you wondering why there has been all this recent buzz about engagement? Looking at studies from 2017, Gallup found that…

 Remote working as a new model will require managers to review their processes and habits in order to be able to maintain their employees’ engagement levels and to try to turn their disengaged employees into engaged ones.

 What are the impacts of remote working?

 It is important to understand that remote working also has a significant impact on employees and their (current work) routines, although depending on how it is managed and implemented it can also represent a huge opportunity for organisations.
 Nevertheless, companies should be aware of the challenges that managers might have to face and the need to take some precautions, as there is mostly a flipside to each opportunity.
-For example while remote working can create an opportunity to increase work-life balance this can be a challenge to others, who tend to overwork and do not set regular workhours to the detriment of their free time.

 Furthermore, while some people tend to feel more autonomous when working from home, being able to concentrate better and plan their own day, others become anxious about no longer exercising direct control and start micro-managing.

 Some aspects of remote working are summarized below:

 - Travel time reduction

 What can managers do to keep their employees energy levels up and to ensure they are motivated and connected?

 For MindForest, managers are key drivers to ensure that their employees remain motivated and engaged even if they are working remotely.
 We are all engaged at work for different reasons, which is why there is no magic formula or set of rules that fits all.
 However, managers can keep a check on some critical aspects and without too much effort, they can ensure that the process works smoothly.

 In this context, MindForest proposes eight golden rules to implement in order to help to engage remote working employees: